Cartography-jpl/pynitf/_sources/nitf_format_change.rst.txt

 One of the common issues with NITF is the need to do special formatting for a particular field.

 #.
-There is a formatting for a field that pynitf isn't doing corrections
+There is a formatting for a field that pynitf isn't doing correctly
    (e.g., what amounts to a bug in pynitf)
 #.
-A particular formatting that is needed by a partner that we are
+A particular format is needed by a partner that we are
    sending files to.
-In some cases this can just be a tool that has a more restrictive formatting assumption than the standard (e.g., it *requires* a '+' before a positive number even if the NITF standard documentation doesn't), or it requires a format that is actually wrong (e.g., what amounts to a bug in the tool they are using, but where the tool isn't going to be updated and we need to conform to the wrong format)
+In some cases this can just be because they have a tool that has a more restrictive formatting assumption than the standard (e.g., it *requires* a '+' before a positive number even if the NITF standard documentation doesn't), or the tool might requires a format that is actually wrong (e.g., what amounts to a bug in the tool they are using, but where the tool isn't going to be updated and we need to conform to the wrong format)